 You can also create additional fields for your inventory items, visible to your customers or not, where you can add more content that differs from the original fields in Rezgo.
 This can be used to add questions you’d like your agents to ask customers when booking, among other things.

-Here is where you can find most of the more specific settings for your Rezgo account.
-We’ll go through them here in this video, but if you have any further questions please do let our support team know.
+In these sections, you can find most of the more specific settings for your Rezgo account.
+We’ll go through many of them in this video, but if you have any further questions please do let our support team know.
 Please note that changes are saved as you make them on this page.

-First, the Analytics code section gives you space to add a General Code, a Conversion Code or Google e-Commerce codes.
-If you’re using Google analytics to track conversions on your booking page, you can add your e-Commerce Account ID here.
+First, the Analytics code section gives you space to connect Google Analytics 4 or Google Tag Manager with your analytics codes.
+You can also a Google e-Commerce Account ID here.
 Any other accounts’ codes can be added to the Conversion Code or General code sections.

 In the ‘Booking Line Item Labels’ section, you can set specific labels for your line items that all Rezgo users on the account can choose from.
 If this is left blank, any label can be entered and used when adding a line item to a booking.
 You can also choose to allow users to both select from label choices but also enter new labels as needed.

 The Point of Sale section controls some functions and behavior of the back end.
 You can choose to let Rezgo decide where to land when a booking or order is created, or force it to land on only one or the other.
-You can:
+Among other things, you can:

 The ‘Sales Desks’ section allows you to limit products that can be sold through desks, as well as disable the opening and closing of desks if you need to.
 This is primarily used by businesses with a lot of physical locations and agents, so if you’re working with a larger group this may be something that you need.

 Price Sheet Commissions is where you can adjust the specifics of how commissions are calculated account-wide.
-If you wish commissions only to be calculated on Received bookings, this is where you would adjust that.
+If you want commissions to only be calculated on Received bookings, this is where you would adjust that.
 Same with split commissions, or allowing negative commissions.

 Other Settings is the final section in the general settings, and where a few of the more core settings are located.